CTF-Team-PlusPlusC/LITCTF2022-Writeups/trash-royale/README.md

 <img width="1430" alt="image" src="https://user-images.githubusercontent.com/58674441/180916265-74501250-e074-48ef-a6c7-dff413265c3f.png">

 Navigating to that url, we see a screen with an exe and an image.
 The image was useless (according to basic steganography).
 We also saw a warning that the sounds were buggy, pointing us towards finding sound files, mp3 and wav files.
 We downloaded the executable.
-A couple of things were immediately apparent.
-Firstly, the executable took a long time to download.
-Secondly, when run, the top left icon displayed a snake:
+When we searched for strings in the executable, we found a string called "flag.mp3".
+This matched up with our observation above, and we started searching for ways to get the mp3 out of the executable.
+When we ran the executable, the top left icon displayed a snake:
 ![image](https://user-images.githubusercontent.com/58674441/180918327-af84363b-d910-4224-8440-264baa961478.png)

 This snake was clearly the pygame logo, indicating that the executable was compiled with pyinstaller with the --onefile flag.
 So, we used [pyinstxtractor](https://raw.githubusercontent.com/extremecoders-re/pyinstxtractor/master/pyinstxtractor.py) do extract the contents of the executable.
 Once extracted, we `cd`ed into the trash-royal.exe_extracted folder: